What have we been doing?

 Using creativity to bring us closer to being a green community

 Transition Crich and local resident Clare Limb (Art Share & Neighbourhood Creative Agent) have joined together to find out what interests our community the most in relation to issues that affect our people, planet & place.
-Clare has designed a survey so that we can find out from you that you what matters most and how you might like to get involved.
+Clare has designed a survey so that we can find out from you what matters most and how you might like to get involved.
 If you have time, please consider filling it in.

 Community Consultation - Google Forms